 Will any building or structure older than 60 years be affected in any way?

-Is it necessary to apply for a permit in terms of the National Heritage Resources Act, 1999 (Act 25 of 1999)?
-YES NO If XES, please provide proof that this permit application has been submitted to SAHRA or the relevant
+YES NO Is it necessary to apply for a permit in terms of the National Heritage Resources Act, 1999 (Act 25 of 1999)?
+YES NO

 If YES, please provide proof that this permit application has been submitted to SAHRA or the relevant provincial authority.